youssefm/limited-grades/README.md

 ## To Do

+- Store card ratings in a database
 - Switch to a darker theme
-- Add card type filter? (creature/non-creature/land)